Satya Narayan Goenka was the foremost lay teacher of Vipassana meditation of our time.

-Although Indian by descent, Mr. Goenka was born and raised in Burma.
-While living in Burma he had the good fortune to come into contact with U Ba Khin, and to learn the technique of Vipassana from him.
-After receiving training from his teacher for fourteen years, Mr. Goenka settled in India and began teaching Vipassana in 1969.
-In a country still sharply divided by differences of caste and religion, the courses offered by Mr. Goenka have attracted thousands of people from every part of society.
-In addition, many people from countries around the world have come to join courses in Vipassana meditation.
+Although Indian by descent, Mr. Goenka was born and raised in Myanmar (Burma).
+While living there, he had the good fortune to come into contact with Sayagyi U Ba Khin and to learn the technique of Vipassana from him.
+After receiving training from his teacher for 14 years, Mr. Goenka settled in India and began teaching Vipassana in 1969.
+In a country still sharply divided by differences of caste and religion, the courses offered by Mr. Goenka soon attracted thousands of people from every part of society.
+In addition, many people from countries around the world came to join courses in Vipassana meditation.

-Mr. Goenka was the recepient one of the prestigious Padma Awards from the President of India for 2012.
-This award is the highest civilian award given by the Indian Government.
+Mr. Goenka was the recipient of many awards and honors in his lifetime, including a prestigious Padma Awards from the President of India in 2012.
+This is one of the highest civilian awards given by the Indian Government.

 In the Summer of 2000, Mr. Goenka, the principal teacher of Vipassana Meditation visited the United States and spoke, along with other world spiritual leaders, at the "Millennium World Peace Summit" at the United Nations World Headquarters in New York.

 NEW YORK - Vipassana Acharya S. N. Goenka addressed the delegates to the Millennium World Peace Summit as they gathered in the United Nations General Assembly Hall today - first ever gathering of religious and spiritual leaders in the UN.

 Mr. Goenka's speech, in the session entitled Conflict Transformation, focussed on the themes of religious harmony, tolerance and peaceful coexistence.